kiss2u/ADfree-Player-Offline/README.md

 ## License

-ADkill Player Offline is released under the terms of the [GNU General Public License](http://www.gnu.org/licenses/) version 3 as published by the Free Software Foundation.
+ADfree Player Offline is released under the terms of the [GNU General Public License](http://www.gnu.org/licenses/) version 3 as published by the Free Software Foundation.